tommybotten/egardialock/README.md

 # egardialock

-Out-of-tree support for locks in Home assistant egardia integration
+A stand-alone and out-of-tree support for locks in home assistant for egardia locks.